Comparing UK Income Tax Bands

 - Additional Rate (45%): On income over £125,140

-- Number of Bands: Scotland has more tax bands (six, including the Personal Allowance as a 0% band implicitly) compared to England/NI/Wales (four, including PA).
+- Number of Bands: Scotland has more tax bands (six, excluding the Personal Allowance as a 0% band implicitly) compared to England/NI/Wales (three taxable bands, plus PA).

 - Rates: Scotland has different tax rates for several of its bands.
-Notably, it has a "Starter Rate" lower than the UK Basic Rate, an "Intermediate Rate", and different thresholds and rates for its "Higher" and "Top" bands.
-The "Advanced Rate" at 45% applies at a lower income threshold in Scotland compared to the UK Additional Rate.
+Notably, it has a "Starter Rate" lower than the UK Basic Rate, an "Intermediate Rate", an "Advanced Rate", and a higher "Top Rate" compared to the UK Additional Rate.

 These differences mean that for the same level of income, a Scottish taxpayer might pay a different amount of income tax compared to someone in England, Wales, or Northern Ireland.